savelievamareena/calculator/README.md

 **src/**
 Contains the source code for the project, including JavaScript, CSS, and HTML files.

-**src/components**
-If present, would contain modular pieces of the application's UI (e.g., header, footer components).

-**src/utils**
+**src/classes**
-A place for utility functions that can be shared across the project.
+A place for classes that encapsulate logic of the application.

 **dist/**
 The directory where the production-ready build of the app is located after running npm run build.